azist/tutorial-steps/src/s01-console/readme.md

 The info dump is performed unless `silent` switch is present.
 It is a typical console app design to suppress "logo" and other verbose messages.
 In Unix-like operating systems many system programs (e.g. `awk`, `grep`, `sed` etc.) are "piped" into each other forming complex CLI processing conveyors.
-A "silent" switch may be needed to suppress info messages which would have prevented utility conveyor composition.
+A "silent" switch may be needed to suppress info messages which would have prevented the possibility of utility conveyor composition.

 The next step illustrates command args-driven dependency injection.
 This pattern is very much needed in many complex command-line tools, e.g. in compilers and transformations where the actual work is not hard-coded but rather delegated into another entity.
-We have abstracted a unit of some work using  an  `Work` abstraction.
+We have abstracted a unit of some work using a `Work` abstraction.
 See [Work.cs](Work.cs).
-The class saves as a base with abstract `Perform()` method.
-It is a `IConfigurable`-implementor it applies config optons from supplied config section into the instance.
-We then allocate and configure a specific instance of the `Work`-derived class with one line:
+The class serves as a base with abstract `Perform()` method.
+It is a `IConfigurable`-implementor: it applies config options from the supplied config section into its object instance.
+We then allocate and configure a specific instance of the
+`Work`-derived class with one line:
 ```csharp
  //Polymorphism: inject dependency using `type=FQN` syntax